-Where can I get a copper IUD right now?
+Where can I get a non-hormonal IUD right now?

 A lot of clinics offer walk-in emergency contraception consultations.
 But an IUD insertion takes a little more time, so they may not offer walk-in IUD appointments.
 The best way to find out is to call and ask.
 Here are some things to say or ask:

-I’m calling because I need an emergency contraceptive, and I’m interested in a copper IUD.
+I’m calling because I need an emergency contraceptive, and I’m interested in a ParaGard IUD.

 Can I walk in and get an IUD?
 If yes, how long should I expect to wait?
 If not, can you block out an appointment ASAP so I can get the IUD within 5 days of when I had sex?

-[If this clinic can’t fit you in] What other local clinics or doctors provide copper IUDs?
+[If this clinic can’t fit you in] What other local clinics or doctors provide ParaGard IUDs?

 How much will it cost?

 Women may qualify for a free or reduced-cost IUD depending on their income and the state they live in.
-Bedsider has an easy widget to help women figure out if they qualify (it's below—try it!).
-For women with private health insurance, the copper IUD is probably covered.
+Bedsider has an easy widget to help women figure out if they qualify.
+(It's below—try it!)
+For women with private health insurance, the IUD is probably covered.
 Call the insurance company ahead of time and ask what it would cost.
 The clinic or doctor’s office may also be able to help figure out the cost.

 Emergency contraception with benefits

-In addition to being a highly effective emergency contraceptive, the copper IUD is one of the most effective forms of reversible birth control.
+In addition to being a highly effective emergency contraceptive, the non-hormonal IUD is one of the most effective forms of reversible birth control.
 It can provide birth control for up to 12 years and can be removed any time a woman wants.
 She can get pregnant almost immediately after removal.
-Because the copper IUD does not contain any hormones, it usually doesn’t cause any of those pesky side effects—no weight gain, hair or skin changes, mood changes, headaches, or breast tenderness.
-However, the Copper IUD may make your periods slightly heavier and crampier.
-Given that nearly 80% of women are still using the copper IUD one year after insertion, many women seem to do okay with the heavier flow.
+Because this IUD does not contain any hormones, it usually doesn’t cause any of those pesky side effects—no weight gain, hair or skin changes, mood changes, headaches, or breast tenderness.
+However, it may make your periods slightly heavier and crampier.
+Given that nearly 80% of women are still using the non-hormonal IUD one year after insertion, many women seem to do okay with the heavier flow.
 But if you already have very heavy or crampy periods, it may not be the best option.
 And remember: IUDs have you covered to prevent pregnancy, but—just like every birth control method except condoms—they don’t protect against sexually transmitted infections (STIs).